 Substitution and Additions

 - Love spice?
-Add chili flakes.
+Add siling haba (finger chilies) or a pinch of chili flakes.

-How To Make Lechon Paksiw?
+How To Make Lechon Paksiw

 - Sautรฉ Aromatics: Cook onion and garlic in a wok or skillet over medium heat.